Pro Bono Service

 Hourly Thresholds for Recognition

-All students who work a minimum of 25 pro bono hours during the academic year receive certificates and invitations to the annual celebration of pro bono work.
+All students who work a minimum of 25 pro bono hours during the academic year receive certificates and invitations to the annual celebration of pro bono work during Celebrate Pro Bono Week.

-Graduating students who work a minimum of 75 hours (for JD students) or 50 hours (for LLM and exchange students) during the school year at Emory receive medals and special recognition in the graduation program.
+Graduating students who work a minimum of 75 hours (for JD students) or 50 hours (for LLM and exchange students) during the school year at Emory Law are eligible to receive medals and special recognition in the graduation program.

 Details of the Emory Program